aaronspence31/fleet-vision-app/README.md

 1. **Hardware Requirements**:

    - 2x ESP32-CAM AI-Thinker modules with OV2640 camera
-   - FTDI programmer or CP2102 USB-to-TTL converter for uploading code
-   - Jumper wires
    - 5V power supply

-2. **Wiring the ESP32-CAM for Programming**:

-   - Connect the ESP32-CAM to the FTDI programmer:
-     - ESP32-CAM GND → FTDI GND
-     - ESP32-CAM 5V/VCC → FTDI VCC (5V)
-     - ESP32-CAM U0R (GPIO3) → FTDI TX
-     - ESP32-CAM U0T (GPIO1) → FTDI RX
-     - Connect GPIO0 to GND (only during programming)
-   - After uploading, disconnect GPIO0 from GND for normal operation

-3. **Installing the Code**:
+2. **Installing the Code**:

-   - Open the Arduino IDE with ESP32 board support installed
+   - Open the Arduino IDE with the ESP32 board plugged in via Micro USB and ESP32 board support installed
    - Select "AI Thinker ESP32-CAM" from the boards menu
    - For the face monitoring camera:
      Open `hardware/esp32-camera-streaming/CameraWebServerFace.ino` in the Arduino IDE
    - For the body posture monitoring camera:
      Open `hardware/esp32-camera-streaming/CameraWebServerBody.ino` in the Arduino IDE

-4. **Configure WiFi Settings**:
+3. **Configure WiFi Settings**:

    - In each `.ino` file, update the WiFi credentials:
      ```cpp